swaptacular/swpt-k8s-config/README.md

 ## Bootstrapping the GitOps

+First you need to install a Git server to your Kubernetes cluster (in these example, the name of the user is `johndoe`):

 ``` console
 $ export CLUSTER_IP=127.0.0.1  # the public IP of your Kubernetes cluster
 $ cd simple-git-server/